 Laura Provinzino B.A. ’98 and Jamie Forman B.A. ’81 will accept this award on behalf of the Minnesota chapter.
 During the past five years, chapter volunteers have worked tirelessly to promote, improve, and celebrate their alma mater.
 Their efforts have played a vital role in the success of annual events sponsored by Lewis & Clark.

-To see a list of past honorees and to nominate an alumnus or alumna for an award or citation, click here.
+Click to see a list of past honorees and to nominate an alumnus or alumna for an award or citation.